frc3512/Robot-2020/README.md

 We use the latest version of clang-format with wpiformat for C++ formatting.

-## Build
+## Build options

+### Build everything

 * `./gradlew build`

 This runs a roboRIO and desktop build and runs the desktop tests.
 This may take a while, so more specific builds (see below) are recommended instead.

-## Athena build
+### Build (athena)

 * `./gradlew-build-athena.sh`

 This runs a roboRIO build.

-## Test

-* `./gradlew-test.sh`

-This runs a desktop build and executes all the unit tests in `src/test`.

-## Deploy
+### Deploy

 * `./gradlew deploy`

 This runs a roboRIO build if needed, copies the resulting binary to a roboRIO at 10.35.12.2, and restarts it.

+### Test

+* `./gradlew-test.sh`

+This builds the robot code's unit tests in `src/test` and runs them.
+They are useful for ensuring parts of the robot code continue to work correctly after implementing new features or refactoring existing functionality.

+### Simulation GUI

+* `./gradlew-simgui.sh`

+This builds the robot code for desktop and runs the simulation GUI.

-## Documentation
+### Documentation

 * `./gradlew-docs.sh`

 Doxygen 1.8.20 needs to be installed.
-The HTML documentation will be generated in `docs/html` with an index.html page as the root.
+This generates HTML documentation for the robot code from in-source Doxygen comments and places it in `docs/html` with an index.html page as the root.

-## gdb
+### GDB

 * `./gradlew-gdb.sh`

-This runs a debug build of the robot code in the GNU debugger (gdb).
-Once the build completes and gdb's prompt appears, enter `run` to start the robot program.
+This runs a debug build of the robot code in the GNU debugger (GDB).
+Once the build completes and GDB's prompt appears, enter `run` to start the robot program.
 It may take a while due to the debugger having to load a lot of symbols.
-If the robot code crashes, use `bt` to get a backtrace.
+If the robot code crashes, enter `bt` to get a backtrace.

-## valgrind
+### Valgrind

 `./gradlew-valgrind.sh`

-Valgrind is useful for finding memory leaks, memory corruption, and reads from uninitialized memory.
+Valgrind is useful for finding memory leaks, memory corruption, and reads from uninitialized memory so they can be fixed.

 ## Logging